OneCX UI App Generator

 Generation by Example

-Let’s explore the capabilities of the OneCX App Generator through a practical example.
+Let’s explore the capabilities of the OneCX App Generator through a practical example, the Bookstore.
 We will create a simple application to manage books, which includes features such as searching for books, viewing details, and managing their properties.

 We also provide a simple mock solution to simulate the backend services for the generated components, allowing you to see the generator’s output in action without needing a fully functional backend.